 Brands are increasingly using storytelling as a means of engaging their audience, entertaining and informing them, generating leads and ultimately increasing sales.
 The technique can be used in many ways such as to describe the journey of a founder or the service provided by a business to a customer and the impact that this had.
 It should be of interest to anyone looking for a highly effective method of building trust that leads to stronger decision making and a more decisive call to action.
 In this post we'll look at one of the oldest known storytelling techniques and how you can employ it to boost conversion rates.

-Gustav Freytag was a 19th Century German writer who was interested in Greek tragedy and Shakespearean plays.
-He observed patterns in these and subsequently created a straightforward way of organising narrative and providing dramatic structure known as “Freytag’s Pyramid”.
-It’s a technique that continues to be employed by writers and filmmakers today and has seven key elements as detailed below.
+Gustav Freytag was a German 19th century writer, who was interested in Greek tragedy and Shakespearian plays.
+He observed patterns in these and subsequently created a straightforward way of organising narrative and creating dramatic structure known as "Freytag's Pyramid".
+It's a technique that continues to be employed by writers and filmmakers today and takes the form of 7 key elements as follows.

 Exposition.
 In this first stage, the scene is set and we're introduced to the key characters and the central protagonist.
 We're presented with the current situation, a backstory and even some flashbacks.
 From a business perspective, this could be a leadership team and their experiences of running a business, their aims and objectives and their historical issues, challenges and pain points.

 Inciting Incident.
 At this point our protagonist reacts to something which then sets off a chain of events.
 This could be a leader looking to achieve a specific objective such as creating a new sales channel, opening an overseas office or launching a new product.

 Rising Action.
 The story begins to build, often including complications or unforeseen barriers and with the specific objective becoming more challenging and harder to complete or resolve.
 In a business situation this might involve attempting to implement a strategy but discovering that there's insufficient skills, technology, staffing and finances.